jonathanherman1/raptor-GA-SEI/README.md

 - [ ] Add single player campaigns
 - [ ] Add server play
 - [ ] Add expansions that include additional factions and expanded maps

-## Background
-This app is a board game converted for play in a web browser.
-This simplifies setup and gameplay.
-The first iteration of the app will be hotseat play in the same session.
-Eventually, AI and remote play with a server can be supported.

-## Game Overview
-A group of scientists are on the hunt to capture three, live, baby raptors to study and then display in a brand new exhibit.
-A ferocious mother raptor will never let this happen.
-She'll either kill all the invading scientists, or hang on long enough to allow three of her babies to escape deep into the jungle, never to be found again.

 ## How to Play
 1. Pick a team.